35th Anniversary Conference Recap

 If there’s one person I won’t ever forget during my time in Vietnam, it’s Thủy.
 The first day I met her at Từ Dũ Hospital, she welcomed me with open arms.
 I can never forget her smile, a smile so generous and kind.
 I remember her asking me quizzical questions about America and about my life; although we had only met for a day, I felt as though I had known her from years ago.

-Vincent Pan, Executive Director, Chinese for Affirmative Action When we consider change, our mindset is typically to reflect upon the …
+Vincent Pan, Executive Director, Chinese for Affirmative Action When we consider change, our mindset is typically to reflect upon the past and then imagine a different future.
+This is a …

 Barbara Phillips